fungw/PilgrimsPath/README.md

 # Pilgrims Path
+_EPILEPSY WARNING_
+**THIS GAME HAS POTENTIAL TO INDUCE SEIZURES FOR PEOPLE WITH PHOTOSENSITIVE EPILEPSY.
+IF YOU HAVE PHOTOSENSITIVE EPILEPSY OR FEEL YOU MIGHT BE SUSCEPTIBLE TO A SEIZURE, DO NOT PLAY THIS GAME.
+VIEWER DISCRETION IS ADVISED.**

 ## Welcome
 This is Pilgrims Path.
 A simple game that I put together for a final game project.
 The aim of the game is simple; guide the Pilgrim as far down the trail as possible, watch out for those pesky lightsaber-like towers!